How to play Grabble Jan. 15, 2016 in Games, Rules, Text

-Grabble is a fast paced, word game where players take it in turns to flip over tiles, forming words, and stealing words from other players.
+Grabble is a fast-paced word game where players take it in turns to flip over tiles, form words, and steal words from other players.
+I was taught the game by Samson Danziger, and I am writing this as from a brief search, there is little information on it.

 If missing a set of Scrabble tiles, any similar set of letter tiles will do, or they can bought for a few quid from many online retailers.